drkumarnandan/pLM4Alg_Protocol/README.md

-# pLM4Alg Protocol: A protein language model based framework for allergen prediction.
+# pLM4Alg Protocol: A protein language model based framework for allergen prediction

 A reproducible protocol for predicting allergenic proteins and peptides using pretrained protein language model (pLM) embeddings and deep learning.